tpaau-17DB/coding-style/src/RUST.md

 ```

 #### Whitespace
-Too much whitespace is better than too little, in my opinion.
+Too much whitespace is better than too little - in my opinion.
 Code with too
 little whitespace is hard to read.
-Use up to two newlines to separate a
+Use up to two newlines to separate code
-function or a class from one another.
-Don't stack `if/else` blocks on
+blocks.
+Don't stack `if/else` blocks on each other with little newlines like
-each other with little or no newlines like many LLMs do:
+many LLMs do:
 ```rust
 // This is insane
 if some_condition {